 - Up to $125,000 of Loss Damage Waiver insurance for rental cars

+This guide references some of the benefits of insurance policies provided with this card.
 You should read the PDS and obtain independent professional advice before obtaining this product.

-Summing up – the American Express Business Platinum Charge
+Summing up: American Express Platinum Business Card